MiiNK1Y/bookies/README.md

 ### 2025.03.13
 - [20:23] Damn, managed to actually create a flattening algo in less than a day, and even managed to implement some okayish error-handeling in the Bookies format validation.
 Good for my standards, kinda hyped.

+### 2025.03.14
+- [12:08] Going about inflating a flattened nested object array:
+  - Keep in mind:
+    - Per item:
+      - Figure out if it has a parent.
+      - Figure out if it has a child.
+      - Seek for that child and append it to itself.
+        - Remember to modify the object accordingly (add 'Bookmarks', remove 'Children').
+      - Appending the deepest nested children to its parent before working itself outwards.

+      - Perhaps add a "Folder: ID" property to each item when flattening?
+        - This allows for checking it we have to iterate further over the array to find out if the ID is related to a bookmark or folder.